IsaiahvH/HRI-Dance-Project/Experiment/OpenSesame Installation Instructions Windows.md

 1. When installed open the opensesame file from the experiment folder
 1. Type '!pip install pvporcupine' and '!pip install mediapipe' (if [Errno 13], add '--user') in its console
 1. Try running it with the blue arrows button at the top
-1. It should work now, if not, call/whatsapp me (Lizzy)
+1. It should work now